Play Your First Song Tonight — 3 Easy Strum Classics

 The Simple Man chords are C, G, and Am — three open chords that carry the entire Lynyrd Skynyrd classic.
 You can strum it, fingerpick it, or use a hybrid pick-and-fingers approach.
+It’s one of those songs that sounds impressive but won’t beat you up learning it.

 Tuning note: Most recordings of Simple Man are tuned down a half step (Eb).
 If you’re playing along with the original and it sounds off, that’s why.
 Some live versions are in standard tuning, but the studio version isn’t.
+Don’t drive yourself crazy thinking you’re playing wrong chords — just detune or use a capo on the first fret and tune down a whole step.

 Simple Man Chords – Video Lesson